ESCOMP/CTSM/doc/source/tech_note/BVOCs/CLM50_Tech_Note_BVOCs.rst

 (BVOC) emissions model implemented in CLM.
 The CLM3 version (Levis et al. 2003; Oleson et al. 2004) was based on Guenther et al. (1995).
 Heald et al. (2008) updated this scheme in CLM4 based on Guenther et al.
 (2006).
-The current version in CLM4.5 is based on MEGAN2.1 discussed in detail in Guenther et al. (2012).
+The current version was implemented in CLM4.5 and is based on MEGAN2.1 discussed in detail in Guenther et al. (2012).
 This update of MEGAN incorporates four main features: expansion to 147 chemical compounds the treatment of the light-dependent fraction (LDF) for each compound inclusion of the